rbb/scripts/README.md

 - tmov.sh: Takes a bunch of files with dates in their names, an then updates their modification times with the `touch` command.
 - ptcb.sh: OS X bash script to convert the contents of the clipboard to plain text.
+- pingplot.sh: Use gnuplot to plot ping results. uses pingplot.plt
+- pingplot.plt: gnuplot file for use with pingplot.sh